sponsian/mosaic-dev/README.md

 The MSIC contracts consist of:

 `MSICStaking.sol` - the staking contract, containing stake and unstake functionality for MSIC holders.
-This contract receives ETH fees from redemptions, and MoUSD fees from new debt issuance.
+This contract receives REEF fees from redemptions, and MoUSD fees from new debt issuance.

 `CommunityIssuance.sol` - This contract handles the issuance of MSIC tokens to Stability Providers as a function of time.
 It is controlled by the `StabilityPool`.
 Upon system launch, the `CommunityIssuance` automatically receives 32 million MSIC - the “community issuance” supply.
 The contract steadily issues these MSIC tokens to the Stability Providers over time.